Steven Nutter, AICP

 Jenna was our Intern Program Assistant for summer 2017 working to run, grow, and intensify our programmatic areas while at Connecticut College studying sociology and environmental studies.
 She works on the student run garden, planting and selling produce to the college's dining halls.
 She is also deeply involved with local activist groups.

-Micah served as Green Cambridge's 2017 Spring Intern, focusing primarily on our recent Neighborhood Farming project.
-He continues to be engaged in a volunteer role.
+Micah served as Green Cambridge's 2017 Spring Intern, focusing primarily on our Neighborhood Farming project.
 He has background in sustainable farming and Permaculture and co-designed and managed the inception of our Hurley Street Neighborhood Farm.
-He currently works at Lexington Community Farm.
+He worked at Lexington Community Farm.

 Brian worked with us as the Assistant Program Manager during his Senior Year at Northeastern University in 2016.
 He is finishing his degree in Economics and Environmental Studies, minoring in International Affairs.
 After graduation, he plans to live abroad to work with an NGO whose mission is poverty alleviation in a sustainable way.
 He joined us after studying economics and sustainability in Barcelona, at the Universitat de Pompeu Fabra.
 On campus at Northeastern, he served as the Philanthropy Coordinator for his fraternity Phi Delta Theta, benefitting organizations supporting ALS.